simpson-peter/latin-sq-solver/README.md

 ## How to Compile
 I have included a Makefile for compilation.
 In the command line, simply navigate to the LatinSqSolver repository, and type "make" for compilation into the test-sq executable using the default shell (non-interactive).
-If you would like to use a new shell, simply replace "test-sq.cpp" with your filename in the Makefile, or just #include the latinsquare.h header file
+If you would like to use a new shell, simply replace "test-sq.cpp" with your filename in the Makefile, or just #include the latinsquare.h header file to make use of the class within a larger program.

 ## Forthcoming Features